-As part of the terms and conditions of employment for its officers, the council makes contributions towards the cost of post employment (retirement) benefits.
-Although these benefits will not actually be payable until employees retire, the authority has a commitment to make the payments that need to be disclosed at the time that employees earn their future entitlement.
+As part of the terms and conditions of employment for its officers, the Council makes contributions towards the cost of post employment (retirement) benefits.
+Although these benefits will not actually be payable until employees retire, the authority has a commitment to make the payments for those benefits, and to disclose them at the time that employees earn their future entitlement.

-The Council participates in the Local Government Pension Scheme administered by Nottinghamshire County Council, which is a funded defined benefit final salary scheme with index linked benefits.
-The authority and employees both pay contributions into a fund at a rate intended to balance the pensions liabilities with investment assets.
-The LGPS is contracted out of the State Second Pension scheme.
+The Council participates in the Local Government Pension Scheme administered locally by Nottinghamshire County Council.
+This is a funded defined benefit scheme with index linked benefits, meaning that that the authority and employees both pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets.
+The scheme is contracted out of the State Second Pension and until 31 March 2014, benefits are based on final salary and length of service.
+Changes to the LGPS come into effect on 1 April 2014 and any benefits accrued from this date will be based on a career average revalued salary.

-In addition, the authority has made arrangements for the payment of added years benefits to certain retired employees, outside the provisions of the scheme.
+In addition, the Council has made arrangements for the payment of added years benefits to certain retired employees, outside the provisions of the scheme.
 This is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made, however there are no investment assets built up to meet these pension liabilities.
 Cash therefore has to be generated to meet actual pensions payments as they eventually fall due.